kassko/data-mapper-bundle/README.md

     logger_service: # Optional.
 A logger service name.
 Il will be used for logging in data-access component.
     cache:
         metadata_cache: # Optional section
-            class: Optional.
+            class: # Optional.
             id: # Optional.
-            life_time: Default is 0
+            life_time: # Default is 0
-            is_shared: Default is false
+            is_shared: # Default is false
             adapter_class: # Default is "Kassko\Bundle\DataAccessBundle\Adapter\Cache\DoctrineCacheAdapter"
         result_cache: # Optional section and same as metadata_cache
 ```
 (1) availables types are annotations, yaml, php, php_file, yaml_file.
-And maybe others if you add custom mapping loader.
+And maybe others if you add some custom mapping loaders.